nickeldan/reap/README.rst

     const char *reapErrorString(int value);

-In addition, if the **REAP_USE_ERROR_BUFFER** preprocessor variable is defined (see reap/config.h), a buffer will be kept in thread-local storage which will be populated with a more descriptive message whenever an error occurs.
+In addition, if the **REAP_NO_ERROR_BUFFER** preprocessor variable is not defined, a buffer will be kept in thread-local storage which will be populated with a more descriptive message whenever an error occurs.
 This buffer can be accessed with

 .. code-block:: c